rob-luke/fnirs-apps-scalp-coupling-index/README.md

 **Feedback is welcome!!** Please let me know your experience with this app by raising an issue.

+The metrics computed in this program are from the following manuscripts.
+Please cite these accordingly:

+* Pollonini L et al., “PHOEBE: a method for real time mapping of optodes-scalp coupling in functional near-infrared spectroscopy” in Biomed.
+Opt.
+Express 7, 5104-5119 (2016).
+* Hernandez, Samuel Montero, and Luca Pollonini.
+"NIRSplot: a tool for quality assessment of fNIRS scans."
+Optics and the Brain.
+  Optical Society of America, 2020.

 ## Usage

 To run the app you must have [docker installed](https://docs.docker.com/get-docker/).
 See here for details about [installing fNIRS Apps](http://fnirs-apps.org/overview//).
 You do NOT need to have MATLAB or python installed, and you do not need any scripts.
 See this [tutorial for an introduction to fNIRS Apps](http://fnirs-apps.org/tutorial/).